mrlem/siage3d/doc/ARCHITECTURE.md

 ![Anatomy of a game](doc/archi-game-anatomy.png)

 The 3D elements you need to display are all present in the **scene**.
-All data that is specific to the state of your game constitutes the **world**.

-Binding together the scene and the world, is the **scene-adapter**.
-It cares about how your world affects your scene-graph at every frame.
+Your game data can be stored in one or more global **state** instances, which will impact the scene via a mechanism of **behaviour**
+(note: you can have behaviours without a global state, though).

+The **scene-adapter** is where you will attach the states to the scene, and behaviours to objects in your scene.
 And finally, the app entry point is an **activity**.
-For convenience, a base activity named SceneActivity is provided to save your all the details like setting up fullscreen, defining an XML layout & such.
+For convenience, a base activity named SceneActivity is provided to save your all the pain like setting up fullscreen, defining an XML layout & such.

 ## Scene